Swan Song (2)

 Raindrops fill her eyeglasses, and her sight becomes more blurry.
 So she removes them and puts them in her pocket.
-She can no longer hold her tears and let them run down her face.
-She lets it drench her, soaking her from head to toe.
+Her temper diminishing, she can no longer hold her tears and let them run down her face.
+She lets the pouring rain drench her, soaking her from head to toe.
 The feeling of sadness drowns her, and she can’t push her way up.
 Doubts are floating inside her head about how miserable she is.

 The vibration of her mobile in her pocket breaks her train of suicidal thoughts.
 But she ignores it, of course, because she doesn’t want to add another failure if she checks it in the middle of the rain.
 But she has a hunch who is calling her; it is her mother.
-“Hell!
+Hell!
 NOT MY PARENTS.
+Every step she takes is heavy again as she tries to calm her nerves.
 I know they love me, but even if I can’t see their faces full of disappointment, I will hear it in their voices.
 I already know I failed at this point.
 I don’t need another lecture about my flaws.
-I don’t want them to put more salt on these fresh wounds.”
+I don’t want them to put more salt on these fresh wounds!

 Be careful what you wish for because you just might get it.

-“Maybe this is my karma for being who I was, haunting me down like an angry ghost.
+Maybe this is my karma for being who I was, haunting me down like an angry ghost.

 “You can’t blame them; they are just kids!” your parents would say whenever you did something wrong or out of hand.
 I’m not saying their parenting skills are, or were, biased!
 But sometimes, just sometimes, tolerating kids might leave a mark when they grow up.
 Thinking about it, you were still a kid.
 Right?
-So, I guess it was okay you didn’t care about the consequences of the actions you have taken because you do whatever the hell you want, and that marks them until they grow up.”
+So, I guess it was okay you didn’t care about the consequences of the actions you have taken because you do whatever the hell you want, and that marks them until they grow up.

 In other words: Mariana Greene was a bully.

-“Yup, that was me.”
+Yup, that was me.

 But, when her family moved to Long Island at the start of her secondary school year, something inside her flipped.
-She wasn’t this mischievous kid anymore, and she doesn’t think she tormented anyone ever again; well, except for her parents because it’s unavoidable, and when her mood swings come by, it was hard to control.
+She wasn’t this mischievous kid anymore, and she doesn’t think she tormented anyone ever again; well, except for her parents because it’s unavoidable, and when her mood swings come by, it is hard to control.